 Episode 12: Luis the Butler

 Luis Coelho is Highclere Castle’s very own ‘Carson’.
 He might not be as tall as his Downton Abbey counterpart but what he lacks in stature he more than makes up for with enthusiasm.
 This year he even has his own bar to show off his mixology skills on public open days.
 He’s another member of the Highclere ‘family’ that makes the ‘real’ Downton Abbey such a special place to live, visit and work at.

 Episode 11: Tea with The Bishop

 A regular visitor to Highclere Castle is the Bishop of Basingstoke, The Rt Revd David Williams.
 David’s Anglican role is within the diocese of Winchester and embraces many diverse and unique communities both urban and rural.
-As the castle emerges from the coronavirus lockdown, Lady Carnarvon discusses how the church can play its role in providing hope for the future and shares some happy memories of past dinners at the castle – including one with British food writer, chef and TV presenter Mary Berry!
+As the castle emerges from the coronavirus lockdown, I discuss how the church can play its role in providing hope for the future and shares some happy memories of past dinners at the castle – including one with British food writer, chef and TV presenter Mary Berry!

 Episode 10: The Music of Life

 Highclere castle is the birth place of a world renowned classical music festival.
 The Newbury Spring Festival was founded by my late mother-in-law Jeanie in 1979.
 As well as attracting some of the greatest musicians from around the world the festival gives a chance to the very best young musical stars.
 In normal years the castle acts as one of the festival’s many local venues.
 In this week’s podcast I welcome festival director Mark Eynon.